microsoft/VoTT/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Marine Object AI Data (MOAD) project specific tunes

+Segment-based annotation and per-image metadata editing were major added features in the context of the MOAD project.

+#### Development environment

+Following dependencies were updated to:

+ * node: v14.15.1
+ * react: 16.8.4
+ * node-sass: v4.14.1